escamoteur/flutter_command/README.md

 <img src="https://github.com/escamoteur/flutter_command/blob/master/screen_shot_example.png" alt="Screenshot" width="200" >

-The app uses a `WeatherViewModel` which contains the `Command` to update the `ListView` by making an REST call:
+The app uses a `WeatherViewModel` which contains the `Command` to update the `ListView` by making a REST call:

 ```Dart
 Command<String, List<WeatherEntry>> updateWeatherCommand;
 ```
-It expects a search term and will return a list of `WeatherEntry`.
+The `updateWeatherCommand` expects a search term and will return a list of `WeatherEntry`.
 The `Command` gets initialized in the constructor of the `WeatherViewModel`: